AnkitaS99/AnkitaS99/README.md

 Code experiments that started on vacation and somehow became serious

+I believe that every problem has a simpler solution than we initially assume, and I strive to find it.

-A mix of Python, JavaScript, C++, and whatever tech I’m currently obsessed with Currently solving problems on LeetCode<br><br>👯 Always open to collaborating on meaningful projects — especially in the sustainability space<br><br>🤝 Looking for guidance and opportunities to land a tech internship<br><br>💬 Ask me why Khaled Hosseini's books always leave me emotional<br><br>📫 Let's connect: LinkedIn <br><br>😄 Pronouns: she/her<br><br>⚡ Fun fact: I love reading and I love solving problems — which basically means I read a lot of problems!
+A mix of Python, JavaScript, C++, and whatever tech I’m currently obsessed with Currently solving problems on LeetCode<br><br>👯 Always open to collaborating on meaningful projects — especially in the sustainability space<br><br>🤝 Looking for guidance and opportunities to land a tech internship<br><br>💬 Ask me why Khaled Hosseini's books always leave me emotional<br><br>📫 Let's connect: https://www.linkedin.com/in/ankita-singh-938a4625b/ <br><br>😄 Pronouns: she/her<br><br>⚡ Fun fact: I love reading and I love solving problems — which basically means I read a lot of problems!

 ## 🌐 Socials: